Edward Zouch: Woking

+Reign of Charles I

+After the death of James VI and I, Zouch proclaimed King Charles at the gate of Theobalds.
+According to James Howell, Zouche mistakenly proclaimed Charles the "dubitable heir" at Theobalds.
+He was corrected by Secretary Conway.
+Howell included this story in a letter to his father, printed in his Epistolae Ho-Elianae.

 Zouch resigned his office of Knight Marshall in February 1626, and Charles I gave it to Edmund Verney.
 In 1630 Zouch sued Sir William Bulstrode and his wife, the widow of the goldsmith and member of Parliament Henry Banister, for jewels which he had pawned in 1624, but it was discovered that Zouch had sold them to Banister in 1626.

 In 1625 his cousin Edward, Lord Zouche, bequeathed Bramshill House to him, "he being of my blood and the son of him I loved best in my life, except the Lord Gray of Wilton."

 Edward Zouch died on 7 June 1634.
-There is a Latin memorial inscription to Zouch placed by his wife in St Peters Church at Old Woking, noting his court position as "Marescalli Aulici", or "Marshall of the Household".
+There is a Latin memorial inscription to Zouch placed by his wife in St Peter's Church at Old Woking, noting his court position as "Marescalli Aulici", or "Marshall of the Household".

 After his death, an inventory was taken of Bramshill House, where the library contained 250 books and "certain mathematical instruments".
 His son James sold Bramshill in 1637 and his furniture was valued at £2762-5s-3d.